Skip to main content

 Your incident handlers need to accomplish four main tasks at the planning stage:

-First, determine what events are considered cybersecurity incidents.
-Then, write an incident response plan for each type of incident.
+First, determine what types of events are considered cybersecurity incidents.
+Then write an incident response plan for each incident scenario.

-The Computer Security Incident Handling Guide by NIST [PDF] specifies a list of attack vectors and suggests developing a common incident response scenario for incidents that use the same attack vector.
+NIST suggests developing a common incident response scenario for incidents that use the same attack vector.

 Next, prioritize possible threats and attacks based on their impact on your business.
 After all, there’s no sense in wasting time on managing minor attacks when a critical breach remains unaddressed.